AltGr/opam-wiki/Creation-of-OPAM packages.md

 depopts: ["base-threads" "base-unix" "conf-libev" "ssl" "react"]
 ```

-You can notice a new field, `depopts`.
-It contains the list of
+Notice the new `depopts` field, which contains the list of
-optional dependencies, specified in the same format as for the
+optional dependencies, specified in the same format as the
 `depends` field.

-You can also notice a new syntax for substitutions of the form
+Also notice a new syntax for substitutions of the form
 `%{<package>:enable}%`.
-The semantic of this is that if *package* is
+If *package* is
-installed, the pattern will be replaced by `enable`, otherwise by
+installed, this pattern will be replaced by `enable`, otherwise by
 `disable`.
 This ease the building of lines of type `./configure
 --enable-<feature1> --disable-<feature2>`.